It takes a while, sometimes, for a new Night-Child to find control, but Terrance wasn’t like that.

 Their eyes met.

-Terrance was old, born before anno domini 1400, but Roderick was much older – a true Romano-British warrior a who’d fought off Saxons and traded with the Picts and married both well and Welsh, for all it mattered in the course of time.
-He knew loyalty, and he knew pain – Geoffrey of Monmouth and the Arthurian storytellers who’d followed him had gotten that much right.
+Terrance was old, born before anno domini 1400, but Roderick was much older—a true Romano-British warrior a who’d fought off Saxons and traded with the Picts and married both well and Welsh, for all it mattered in the course of time.
+He knew loyalty, and he knew pain—Chrétien de Troye and the Arthurian storytellers had gotten his nature right, even if they’d gotten his name wrong.

 He knew, too, what it was to make Father cry.